 A good magazine advert, on the other hand, will also have much more longevity than something produced for digital platforms.
-Magazines are printed knowing that many of the carefully constructed pages will be immortalised on bedroom walls all over the world.
+Magazines are printed knowing that many of the carefully constructed pages will be immortalized on bedroom walls all over the world.

 Sustaining the food industry

 Targeting consumers is something that digital campaigns are getting much better at doing.
-By analysing the searches and pages you explore online, the appropriate stream of adverts are sent your way, but this filter is still not enough to prevent users from putting up those ad blocker walls.
+By analyzing the searches and pages you explore online, the appropriate stream of adverts are sent your way, but this filter is still not enough to prevent users from putting up those ad blocker walls.

 A magazine or newspaper, on the other hand, has already cornered your target market and they are therefore more likely to pay attention to your product and embrace the brand.

 For companies such as Waitrose and John Lewis, print remains one of the most important advertising mediums.
 Waitrose has the largest investment in print of all its competitors, for them no other channel achieves such good ROI.